Integrated pest management: Agricultural pest management

-Possible interventions include mechanical/physical, cultural, biological and chemical.
+Integrated pest management employs a variety of actions including cultural controls, physical barriers, mechanical interventions, biological controls such as adding and conserving natural predators and enemies of the pest, and finally chemical controls or pesticides.

+Cultural controls include keeping an area free of conducive conditions by removing waste or diseased plants, flooding, sanding, and the use of disease-resistant crop varieties.
 Mechanical/physical controls include picking pests off plants, or using netting or other material to exclude pests such as birds from grapes or rodents from structures.
-Cultural controls include keeping an area free of conducive conditions by removing waste or diseased plants, flooding, sanding, and the use of disease-resistant crop varieties.
 Biological controls are numerous.
-They include: conservation of natural predators or augmentation of natural predators, sterile insect technique (SIT).
+They include conservation of natural predators, augmentation of natural predators, and sterile insect technique (SIT).